articleIcon-icon

 2. Pay stub layouts can vary between different employers, but core components such as gross pay, net pay, and deductions need to be included in all of them.

-3. Deel US Payroll simplifies payroll processes for HR and financial teams by automating tax and benefits calculations and ensuring compliance across all 50 states.
+3. Deel Payroll simplifies payroll processes for HR and financial teams by automating tax and benefits calculations and ensuring compliance locally and globally.

 In this article, we'll discuss the main contents of a pay stub, what they mean, and how they are calculated.

-A pay stub is a document issued by the employer to the employee at the end of a pay period (often biweekly or monthly).
+A pay stub (payslip, or paycheck stub) is a document issued by the employer to the employee at the end of a pay period (often biweekly or monthly).
 A pay stub contains a breakdown of earnings, taxes, and deductions for the purpose of transparency and recordkeeping.

 There are several core sections that must be included in every payslip: